 Mount Pleasant trail in Virginia is one of the more popular hikes in the region.
 With almost 500 reviews on Alltrails, you can see why it is so highly rated.
 This hike is part of a designated section of the George Washington National Forest called Mount Pleasant Special Management Area.
 The other two trails in this area are Tar Jacket Ridge to Cole Mountain and Long Mountain Wayside to Little Irish Creek.
-There are two different areas you can go once at the top to get spectacular landscape views from the East and West.
+There are two different areas you can go to once at the top to get spectacular landscape views from the East and West.

-The trail is well marked and easy to follow.
+The trail is well-marked and easy to follow.
 Depending on the time of year you go, you should watch out for snakes and other animals.
 Throughout this guide, I will showcase the landscape through my photos and give you a rundown on how to complete this day hike.
 The George Washington National Forest along with the Jefferson National Forest covers 1.8 million acres.
 There are so many good hikes to do in this area, like Big Schloss.
 I honestly prefer this area over the much more popular Shenandoah National Park.

-Mount pleasant Hike Details
+Mount Pleasant Hike Details

-Trailblazer: You will be following a blue trailblazer for this hike
+- Trailblazer: You will be following a blue trailblazer for this hike

 How to Get to Mount Pleasant